PopovMP/cinonim/README.md

+# Cinonim Parser

-# Peperoni - C like language targeting WebAssembly
+## Cinonim is a C like language targeting WebAssembly

-**Peperoni** aims to be directly transpiled to WebAssembly.
+**Cinonim** aims to be compiled to WebAssembly.

 ## Data types
   * **int**    -> **i32**